JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

   The plugin was built on an older framework and had static configurations.

 - **Updated:**
-  Now targeting .NET6, leveraging modern C# features and best practices, which not only improves performance and compatibility with current Unity versions but also sets a foundation for easier future enhancements.
+  Now targeting .NET Standard 2.1, leveraging modern C# features and best practices, which not only improves performance and compatibility with current Unity versions but also sets a foundation for easier future enhancements.

 ## Changelog

-- **v1.0.1:**
-  - Refactored configuration binding to occur in `Load()` rather than `Awake()`.
-  - Converted computed configuration values into properties for dynamic recalculation.
-  - Consolidated frame rate adjustments into a single helper method.
-  - Added comprehensive error handling and logging for UI component adjustments.
-  - Enhanced inline documentation and code clarity.

-- **v1.0.0:**
-  - Initial release based on the original Lyall BipedFix plugin with basic ultra-wide support.
+- v1.0.0 - Initial Release
+- v1.0.1 - Updated to .NET Standard 2.1 and added additional configuration options.
+Added more detailed logging and error handling.
+Updated to target Unity Version 2022.3.20.
+Added updated game dlls for Biped version 2.6

+## Known Issues

+The below are some of the known issues that may occur when using the plugin; they specifically relate to the UI adjustments and screen resolution settings for the Main UI Screens.

+	[Warning:BiPed UI Fixes Plugin] AdjustLetterboxing
+	[Warning:BiPed UI Fixes Plugin] AdjustUIMask
+	[Warning:BiPed UI Fixes Plugin] CanvasScaler component not found on 'BipedGameUI'

 ## License